Estimated reading time: 20 minutes

 Current Status 112% of Budget

-Reflecting on the past months of my budgeting journey, I realize I have not given this my all.
+Reflecting on the past months of my budgeting journey, I realize I have not given it my all.

 The reason is that I have been struggling with anxiety and depression since having my baby.